 Even if you don't go for the doppelganger theory in Harvey and Lee, there is a tremendous amount of facts on the Kennedy assassination that you won't find anywhere else.
 I peruse this book often and find something new every time.
 It makes a great source book for JFK researchers.

 Although John Armstrong is meticulous in his research he does err in some places.
 One place is the Carro Report, which was issued by Lee Oswald’s probation officer John Carro.
 It was written because of Lee going truant at PS #44 in 1953 during his New York phase and consists entirely of an interview with Lee’s mother Marguerite.
 In the interview Marguerite gets just about every fact regarding her life and family background wrong.
 For example she lists her marriage to Lee’s father, Robert Sr. as the first marriage for both.
-She is wrongit’s the second marriage for both.
-She gets Lee’s birthday off by a day; gets Robert’s age at time of death wrong; had the wrong number of years they were married; states that all three songs come from this marriagenot trueoldest son John Pic from first marriage; lists the wrong church that Lee was baptized in and so on.
+She is wrong– it’s the second marriage for both.
+She gets Lee’s birthday off by a day; gets Robert’s age at time of death wrong; had the wrong number of years they were married; states that all three songs come from this marriage–not true, oldest son John Pic from the first marriage; lists the wrong church that Lee was baptized in and so on.

 Where Armstrong errs is in listing issues which are not in the Carro Report.
 Two examples are the claim that Marguerite lists family property in Corning Texas, a town that does not exist in the state and Marguerite not knowing what her married sister’s surname.
 Neither of these issues is listed in the report.
 I don’t know if Armstrong read a different report in the National Archives but does list in the chapter notes several interviews with John Carro in other publications.
-Perhaps Carro stated those things in other interviews and did not include them in his report.
+Perhaps Carro stated those things in those interviews and did not include them in his report.
 At any rate, Marguerite Oswald’s discrepancies are strange enough without adding to it and I fail to understand how Armstrong messed this up as his overall research is quite accurate.

 Carro Report: http://mcadams.posc.mu.edu/russ/jfkinfo3/exhibits/carro1.htm